-Mr. Disraeli brought forward a resolution of which he had given notice-"That, in the opinion of this House, it would be expedient before sanctioning the financial arrangements for the ensuing year, to adjust the estimated income and expenditure in the manner which shall appear best calculated to secure the country against the risk of a deficiency in the years 1858-9 and 1859-60, and to provide for such a balance of Revenue and Charge respectively, in the year 1860, as may place it in the power of Parliament at that period, without embarrassment to the finances, altogether to remit the income-tax."
+Mr. DISRAELI brought forward a resolution of which he had given notice-"That, in the opinion of this House, it would be expedient before sanctioning the financial arrangements for the ensuing year, to adjust the estimated income and expenditure in the manner which shall appear best calculated to secure the country against the risk of a deficiency in the years 1858-9 and 1859-60, and to provide for such a balance of Revenue and Charge respectively, in the year 1860, as may place it in the power of Parliament at that period, without embarrassment to the finances, altogether to remit the income-tax."
 He approved of the course taken by the Government with regard to the reduction of the incometax; but against the Budget generally, he urged two main objections-firstly, that it threatened to involve the revenue in serious embarrassment; and secondly, that it rendered the promised abolition of the incometax in 1860 not only difficult, but impossible.-The CHANCELLOR OF THE EXCHEQUER said that Mr. Disraeli's criticism had not touched the financial arrangements of the ensuing year.
-The income and expenditure of future years being uncertain, could hardly be arranged for in advance, and he must decline to frame a Budget for more than a year.
-He objected to pledge the Legislature to a particular course of dealing with a particular impost, and declared that he would stand by his Budget as it stood. - Mr. GLADSTONE accused the Government of inconsistency in adopting a scheme of finance quite opposed to that which most of them had agreed to when he was their colleague.
+The income and expenditure of future years being uncertain, could hardly be being removed by persons not properly authorized by arranged for in advance, and he must decline to frame a the exhibitor, due notice in writing of the intention to distature to a particular course of dealing with a particular impost, and declared that he would stand by his Budget as it stood. - Mr. GLADSTONE accused the Government of inconsistency in adopting a scheme of finance quite opposed to that which most of them had agreed to when he was their colleague.
 The present Budget was altogether at variance with the principles which the Legislature had adopted for the last fifteen years.
 The Income-tax was originally introduced with the object of removing other burdens, but now it was renewed without accompanying remissions.
-The great fault of the Budget was, that it was based on a principle of excessive expenditure-a subject he mean before the House on the first time of going into Committee of Supply.
-He gave his hearty support to Mr. Disraeli's amendment, believing it an honest declaration against the risk of incurring a deficiency in the revenue hereafter. - Mr. J. Wikson and Mr. Laing having spoken, the debate was adjourned, and the House rose soon after.
+The great fault of the Budget was, that it was based on a principle of excessive expenditure-a subject he meant to bring before the House on the first time of going into Committee of Supply.
+He gave his hearty support to Mr. Disraeli's amendment, believing it an honest declaration against the risk of incurring a deficiency in the revenue hereafter. - Mr. J. Wilson and Mr. Laing having spoken, the debate was adjourned, and the House rose 800n after